IHE/QRPH.CCG/input/pagecontent/CCG_v2_x4.md

 #### Message Semantics - Responder

-The transaction result returned by the Guideline Engine **SHALL** conform to the content defined for the CPGPlanDefinitionApply[^13] operation.
+The transaction result returned by the Guideline Engine **SHALL** conform to the content defined for the CPGPlanDefinitionApply[^12] operation.

+Each Request resource returned in the transaction response bundle **SHALL** reference the relevant “CARD’s” PlanDefinition resource in the
+\[resource\].instantiatesCanonical or the
+\[resource\].extension:instantiatesCanonical element, as applicable.

 #### Expected Actions - Responder